Solomon Islands Christian Association

-SICA - CHURCHES - INSTITUTIONAL (ACOM,UCSI,MEETINGS) - GRASSROOT LEVEL.

-SICA, Churches create avenues for ecumenism in the.
-Local level and church leaders,agents of Gods MIssio Dei(Gk) (edited by Fr Stanbul Kuru,BPTC.
-03/08/2022.)

 History

-In 1967 a meeting was convened of representatives from the various churches in the Solomon Islands, including Philip Solodia, Dominic Otuana, Goldie Vengo, Isaac Goloni, Baddeley Devesi (later the country's first Governor-General), Peter Kenilorea (later the country's first Prime Minister), Bobi Kwanairara, Leslie Piva, and Leslie Fugui, in which a decision to form an association to encourage Christian love and fellowship.
+In 1967 a meeting was convened of representatives from the various churches in Solomon Islands, including Philip Solodia, Dominic Otuana, Goldie Vengo, Isaac Goloni, Baddeley Devesi (later the country's first Governor-General), Peter Kenilorea (later the country's first Prime Minister), Bobi Kwanairara, Leslie Piva, and Leslie Fugui, in which a decision to form an association to encourage Christian love and fellowship.
 A combined church service was held at St. Barnabas Cathedral in Honiara to mark the agreement.
 The agreement, the result of native Solomon Islanders, was also supported by churchmen of foreign origin, such as Geoff Tucker, Eddie Nash, Brian Macdonald-Milne, and Louis Morosini.
 The organisation quickly spread beyond Honiara.

-In 1978 SICA organised the Pijin Literacy Project, as an attempt to use Pijin language as a medium for teaching literacy.
+In 1978 SICA organised the Pijin Literacy Project, as an attempt to use Pijin as a medium for teaching literacy.
 The project produced a number of primers and translation work.

 In August 2000, SICA organised a National Peace Conference as a reaction to the coup by the Malaita Eagle Force in June.
 They called for a respect of human rights and opposed blanket amnesty for armed groups involved in the conflict.
 The leader of the MEF expressed upset to the chairman of SICA, and according to Amnesty International was behind attacks or threats to participants in the conference.
 More recently, in 2005, SICA has urged a truth and reconciliation commission be organised before a human rights commission be set up.